codesilva/codesilva.github.io/_drafts/pitches/2025/tropical-on-rails/script.md

 That looks like a lot of ~~work~~ JavaScript, right?
 I know this feeling.
 But I don't think this will be like that for you.
 Rails provides a lot of tools to generate the code for you, and if you look closer you will see that most of what we did are patterns.
-The great thing about patterns is that you can extract them and reuse them.
+The great thing about patterns is that you can extract and reuse them.

 The ActionNotifier gem, for example, will have some inspiration from `gem1` and `gem2`.
 Both of them are gems that help you to send push notifications to your users.